Broadband social tariffs

 • Income Support

-Providers will verify that you receive a qualifying benefit when you sign up.
-They'll also perform regular checks (typically at the end of each contract term) to see if you still qualify.
+Providers will check your benefit status when you sign up.
+They usually check again at the end of your contract to see if you still qualify.

-You may need a landline to access these services
+You may need a landline to use these services.

-If you don't have broadband at home, there are ways that you can get online:
+If you do not have broadband at home, there are still ways to get online:

-• Library computers - Public libraries have computers and Wi-Fi that anyone can use
+Public libraries have computers and free Wi-Fi that anyone can use.

 Free mobile SIM cards

-• AND/OR have no access or insufficient access to the internet at home
+• AND/OR do not have internet access at home

-Depending on availability and your needs, you may receive a SIM card from O2, Vodafone or Three.
-Each provider will offer different packages.
+Depending on your needs and what is available, you may get a SIM card from O2, Vodafone, or Three.
+Each provider offers different packages.

-Or by visiting your local library or the nearest O2 store and ask for a National Databank SIM.
+• Visit your local library or an O2 store and ask for a National Databank SIM